eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

        width="500">
 </p>
 <div align="justify">
-  <b>Fig. 5</b>: Comparison of the similarity of classification by original HL variable and orthogonalized versions.
+  <b>Fig. 5</b>: Comparison of the similarity of classification by original high level variable and orthogonalized versions.
 </div>

 <br>

 <div align="justify">
-We also compared the 3 orthogonalized variables to physics functional space defined by two parameters.
+I show some success in learning high level variables that can both classify and be orthogonal with the other variables.
+However, the results are not perfect in the sense of perfectly replicating the classifying power of the original high level variables and having zero similarity with the other variables.

+<br><br>
 </div>
+After learning our 3 orthogonal, high level variables, I then compared them to $$\tau$$ functional space as previously defined.
+The comparison against the first function in the family, parameterized by one variable, showed showed no meaningful results.
+Figure 6 shows the comparison between the orthogonal variables and $$\tau_2$$ at different points in the parameter space.

 <br>